imagej/imagej.github.io/_pages/cookbook/annotating-images.md

 ### Spatial calibration

 An image's spatial calibration can be edited using "*Image/Properties*".
-Note that the units "um" will automatically change to “µm”.
+Note that the units "um" will automatically change to "µm".

 Some microscope models (e.g., Biorad PIC, and Zeiss LSM confocal image files) will use the zoom and objective magnification settings for internal calibration.
 However, it is important to keep in mind that some file formats (e.g. Perkin Elmer) are not calibrated while some "exported" image files (e.g. Zeiss zvi's exported as TIFFs) will lose their calibration information completely.